Edening/WAY/README.md

 ### Philosophy

 * Work is not merely a means for but an intrinsic part of a good integral life.
-* Workplace ought not to be a place.
+* Workplace ought not to be a physical place.
 * Working from anywhere in anytime is not only possible but also reasonable.